JetBrains/dekaf/lib/readme.txt

-The directory for both type libraries: we've built and 3rd party.
+The directory is for 3rd party jars (that will be downloaded).